Ibiza Important Information

 Taxis San Antonio (0034) 971 343 764

 Be wary of illegal taxis.
 If you are offered a lift by a non-registered ‘pirate’ taxi, do not accept it.
 These ‘taxis’ are illegal.
-There have been an overwhelming number of cases where these pirate taxi drivers are linked to villa robberies on the island.
+There has been an overwhelming number of cases where these pirate taxi drivers are linked to villa robberies on the island.
 It is not worth the risk.

 Car hire in Ibiza

 We encourage all our clients to hire a car for at least one day while on holiday in Ibiza, as it’s the best way to discover the island.
-We work alongside local company Class Rent a Car who offers a very reliable service.
+We work alongside the local company Class Rent a Car who offers a very reliable service.
 Please let us know if you would like to hire a car while in Ibiza and we can arrange a quote and the booking for you.

 Driving in Ibiza

-In Ibiza, cars are left hand drive and you need to drive on the right hand side of the road and enter roundabouts anticlockwise.
-Drivers with an EU driving license will not need an International Driving Permit, however license holders from outside the EU will require one.
+In Ibiza, cars are left-hand drive and you need to drive on the right-hand side of the road and enter roundabouts anticlockwise.
+Drivers with an EU driving license will not need an International Driving Permit, however, license holders from outside the EU will require one.

 Spanish law is strict on drink driving.
-The maximum blood alcohol limit is 0.05% and for drivers with less than two years experience it is 0.03%.
+The maximum blood alcohol limit is 0.05% and for drivers with less than two years experience, it is 0.03%.
 Random police breath testing is common in Ibiza.

 Siesta & Opening Hours

-Many Ibiza businesses and shops still abide to the Spanish siesta and close between 14.00 and 17.00.
+Many Ibiza businesses and shops still abide by the Spanish siesta and close between 14.00 and 17.00.
 If you are planning a day of shopping in Ibiza Town, it is best to get in early or make an evening of it.
 Restaurants and cafes do not shut during siesta, but some may close between 17.00 – 19.00.
 In the evening, restaurants tend to only get busy after 21.00.

 During summer, most supermarkets open between 9.30 and 21.00.
 Some but not all are closed on Saturday afternoons and Sundays.

 The official language of Ibiza is Catalan, with a local dialect known as Ibicenco.
-Spain’s official language, Castillian, is the second most common language in Ibiza, and is widely understood by those who speak Catalan.
+Spain’s official language, Castillian, is the second most common language in Ibiza and is widely understood by those who speak Catalan.

 All road signs for villages and beaches are in Catalan, for example, Eivissa is the Catalan word for Ibiza Town.
-This can sometimes confuse tourists as most maps and published texts/guides are in Castillian or English.
+This can sometimes confuse tourists as most maps and published texts/guides are in Spanish or English.

 Being such a busy tourist destination, you will also find most workers in the tourism industry speak English and often French, German or Italian too.

-All Ibiza banks have ATM’s, as do many Ibiza supermarkets and most will give you the option to use in English.
+All Ibiza banks have ATMs, as do many Ibiza supermarkets and most will give you the option to use in English.
 Be wary of high ATM fees for using foreign cards.

 As standard, most banks in Ibiza operate Monday to Friday, 8.30 – 14.30, with some also opening Saturdays 9.00 – 13.00.

-There are still a few cafes in Ibiza, or shops with older card machines that do not take foreign cards.
+There are still a few cafes in Ibiza or shops with older card machines that do not take foreign cards.
 It is a good idea to always have some cash on you.

 Parking spaces with blue lines are paid parking during working hours, generally 9.00 – 14.00 and 16.00 – 20.00.
 These times do vary from town to town, so check the machine for exact times.
-Parking within siesta time, the evening and on Sundays is free.
+Parking within siesta time, the evening, and on Sundays is free.

-If you get a parking ticket but are back to your car within an hour of the ticket expiration time, you can return to the ticket machine, pay 3€ and post the ticket along with the envelope into the machine to avoid the fine.
+If you get a parking ticket but are back in your car within an hour of the ticket expiration time, you can return to the ticket machine, pay 3€ and post the ticket along with the envelope into the machine to avoid the fine.

 Spaces with a yellow line, parking is not allowed and spaces with white or no lines are free.

 Ibiza does not have a door-to-door rubbish collection service.
 All rubbish needs to be deposited in the large grey public bins located at many points across the island.
-For recycling; the green lids are for glass, yellow for plastic and blue for paper/cardboard.
+For recycling; the green lids are for glass, yellow for plastic, and blue for paper/cardboard.

 Water in Ibiza